 Hammer added that still “It is likely that other divergent lineages will be found, whether in Africa or among African-Americans in the U.S. and that some of these may further increase the age of the Y chromosome tree.
 There has been a lot of hype with people trying to trace their Y chromosome to different tribes, but this individual from South Carolina can say he did it.”
 The study has even further implications.
 It strengthens the belief that there is no “mitochondrial Eve” or “Y chromosome Adam.”
 All of humankind, as a result, did not descend from exactly one pair of humans that lived at a certain point in human evolution.

 The original source of this groundbreaking study is found in "The American Journal of Human Genetics."
-Nevertheless, the 'ONLY' blood type dating back this far is 'O' Blood type (over 300,000 years old).
-As 'A' Blood didn't develop until 20,000 years ago, 'B' Blood developed approximately 13,000 years ago and 'AB' Blood developed approximately 2,000 years ago.
+Nevertheless, the 'ONLY' blood type dating back this far of the ABO group blood types is 'O' Blood type (over 300,000 years old).
+As 'A' Blood type didn't develop until 20,000 years ago, 'B' Blood type developed approximately 13,000 years ago and 'AB' Blood type developed approximately 2,000 years ago.
 These genes are either positive or negative.
 The positive gene is dominant and always wins out.

 - If you inherit one positive and one negative gene, you will be RhD-positive.

 - If you inherit two positive genes you will also be positive.